UTSA-ICS/galahad/assembler/README.md

 ## Assemble a role

-Currently, the only way to assemble a role is to launch a Unity VM and call `Assembler.assemble_running_vm(containers, docker_login, ssh_host, ssh_port='22')`.
+Currently, the only way to assemble a role is to launch a Unity VM and call `Assembler.assemble_running_vm(containers, docker_login, key_path, ssh_host, ssh_port='22')`.

 `containers` is a list of the docker containers to setup.

 `docker_login` is the string printed by `get_docker_login_command.sh`.

+`key_path` is the path to the private key to ssh into the Unity with.

 `ssh_host` is the IP address of the running Unity.

 `ssh_port` is the port to use while ssh'ing into the Unity.

-This will ssh into the Unity with the key in `work_dir/id_rsa` and install all of the specified docker containers.
+This will ssh into the Unity with the key in `key_path` and install all of the specified docker containers.

 Here is an example:
 ```